-Living Planet: Environment stories from around the world | DW | 28.12.2017
+Living Planet: Environment stories from around the world | DW | 09.11.2018

-The half-hour radio show and podcast Living Planet makes the environment matter to you.
+DW's half-hour radio show and podcast Living Planet makes the environment matter to you.

-Exploring topics that touch our lives every day, from the food we eat to the waste from products we consume — not to mention all creatures great and small — this award-winning program tells environment stories from around the world.
+The weekly half-hour radio magazine Living Planet tells environment stories from around the world, digging deeper into topics that touch our lives every day.
+From the food we eat to the waste we produce — not to mention all creatures great and small — Living Planet explores our Earth and the impacts we have on it.

 You can subscribe to the whole show or individual reports on iTunes, listen and subscribe on SoundCloud, find past episodes in DW's media center, or tap the RSS feed for the whole show or for individual reports.